Smithsonian Conservation Biology Institute: History

 The land on which the SCBI lies has a history dating back to 1909, when the United States Army leased some 42 area farms.
 In the years predating World War I, the land served as a series of U.S. Army Remount Service depots, supplying horses and mules to the military.
 The federal government ultimately purchased the land in 1911 and began construction on the Ayleshire Quartermaster Remount Depot.
 Completed in 1916, the Depot consisted of eleven barn and stable facilities, hundreds of miles of split-rail fencing, many miles of access roads, and a rail yard facility for the import and export of animals.
 The Ayleshire Quartermaster Remount Depot remained in operation throughout both world wars, and was eventually expanded to include a canine training facility and detention barracks for 600 German and Italian prisoners of war.

-In 1948 Congress passed legislation transferring ownership of the land to the Department of Agriculture, which redeveloped the property into a beef cattle research station.
-In conjunction with the Virginia Polytechnic Institute and State University (Virginia Tech), the USDA experimented with various environmental and husbandry conditions, designed to quantitatively and qualitatively improve the meat production of various cattle breeds.
+In 1948, Congress passed legislation transferring ownership of the land to the Department of Agriculture, which redeveloped the property into a beef cattle research station.
+In conjunction with the Virginia Polytechnic Institute and State University (Virginia Tech), the USDA experimented with various environmental and husbandry conditions, designed to improve the amount and quality of meat production of various cattle breeds.
 The Department of State leased part of the compound from USDA for use as an emergency relocation and communications site, with support infrastructure for the Secretary of State and 700 other departmental employees.
 The USDA closed the station in 1973, leaving the site temporarily vacant.

-The Conservation and Research Center was founded in 1974 when the director of the National Zoo, Dr. Theodore Reed, recognized the need for a captive breeding facility and initiated negotiations to obtain the land.
+The Conservation and Research Center was founded in 1974 when the director of the National Zoo, Theodore Reed, recognized the need for a captive breeding facility and initiated negotiations to obtain the land.
 The title was transferred to the Smithsonian in 1975, and work was begun immediately on developing the site into a zoological research facility.

 Today the SCBI is host to range of zoological and ecological research.
 It hosts a 25 ha forest dynamics plot that is part of the Center for Tropical Forest Science/Smithsonian Institution Global Earth Observatory, and has hosted the Mid-Atlantic core site in the National Ecological Observatory Network since 2013.